2003 Brent East by-election: Previous result

 Labour held the seat with 63.2% of the vote at the 2001 general election.
-The Liberal Democrats had come third in the seat, with only 10.6% of the vote.
+The Liberal Democrats came third in the seat at that time, with only 10.6% of the vote.

 Aftermath

 Lib Dem leader Charles Kennedy called the result "a big boost for British politics".
 He said, "We have shown that there is no such thing as a no-go area for the Liberal Democrats.
 In Britain's most diverse community, we have shown that we can speak for every section of society and the Liberal Democrat message is one they want to hear and support."

 In The Independent, psephologist John Curtice stated that "the defeat is not simply a little local difficulty.
 The finger of blame lies with the [Labour] party nationally.
-And there are two obvious candidates - Iraq and the domestic agenda."
+And there are two obvious candidates – Iraq and the domestic agenda."
 He went on to say that, due to Brent East's substantial Muslim and ethnic minority population, "the war is likely to have been especially unpopular.
 And there are plenty of Labour MPs whose electoral fortunes depend in part on the votes of Britain's ethnic minority communities."

 Labour Party chairman Ian McCartney admitted that the invasion of Iraq had played a major role in the party's defeat.
 "It is the first time since 1988 that we have lost an election," he said.
 "It's been unprecedented in modern times, so I am very disappointed, particularly as we had an excellent candidate in Robert Evans and an excellent campaign.
 The backdrop of the controversy over Iraq in its many forms has caused difficulty in the by-election and generally in getting our message across about the big investment programme we have got in public services, the economy and tackling anti-social behaviour and crime."

 The Conservative candidate, Uma Fernandes, was a local councillor.
-Her daughter Suella Fernandes, a young lawyer who was also on the list of parliamentary candidates, had to be persuaded not to seek the nomination and in the event campaigned for her mother.
-In 2015 Suella Fernandes she was elected for Fareham.
+Her daughter Suella Fernandes, a young lawyer who was also on the list of parliamentary candidates, had to be persuaded not to seek the nomination, and in the event campaigned for her mother.
+In 2015, Suella Fernandes was elected for Fareham.